MechaBay

 Cozun Graham died attempting to escape from the White Base.
 His death early in the series demonstrated war’s lethality and showed that even prisoners faced deadly consequences.
 It illustrated the brutality underlying warfare and represented one of many casualties whose stories were merely footnotes to the larger conflict.
 His death affected the White Base crew, particularly those unaccustomed to warfare’s routine violence.

-Cozun showed that Zeon soldiers were individual human beings, not faceless enemies.
+Cozun Graham showed that Principality of Zeon soldiers were individual human beings, not faceless enemies during the One Year War.
 His character demonstrated that enemy personnel were people with their own perspectives and motivations, vulnerable to capture, fear, and death just like Federation personnel.
 He was a casualty of war regardless of which side he fought for.

 His capture, interrogation, and death demonstrated that warfare involved morally uncomfortable necessities such as interrogation.
 His story showed that prisoners of war faced difficult circumstances, that even minor actions during war could have fatal consequences, and that death in war was often mundane rather than heroic.
 There was nothing glorious about dying whilst trying to escape captivity.